yalemethods/SOP/test.md

         assignments_per_batch <- 9
         ```

+		The researcher can then assign HITs using a repeat loop.
+The below code modifies the aforementioned `MTurkR` [code and instructions](https://github.com/cloudyr/MTurkR/wiki/Circumventing-Batch-Pricing) by incorporating limited changes (the majority of the code below reproduces the `MTurkR` version, verbatim):

+		* Alterations to some object names.
+		* Additional and edited commenting based on the original `MTurkR` commenting.
+		* A text prompt at the conclusion of each iteration of the loop requiring the researcher to manually proceed to successive iterations of assignment, to cease assignment, or to view results.

+	    In order to assign the HITs, the researcher must now run the following code:

+	   The researcher may now examine the data from all HIT assignments (i.e., all assignments in all batches) as a `data.frame` object in `R`:

+	    ```r
+	    assigns_list <- do.call("rbind", all_assigns)
+	    ```

+	   Note that the augmented code allows the researcher to examine output following each iteration of the repeat loop by specifying `"more"` upon receiving the relevant text prompt.
+To wit, the code could also be altered with minor modifications to require researcher approval for the creation of *each* subsequent.

 * Given the unlikely possibility of a problematic pilot study, the researcher must correct all apparent errors; depending on the severity, the researcher may choose to proceed according to one of the following approaches: